Wikia/mobile-wiki/README.md

 * `npm install -g bower jshint gulp forever tsd typescript-formatter bower-installer` to install global dependencies
 * `bower install` will install client dependencies
 * `tsd update` will update typings folder with ambient files
-* Copy `config/localSettings.example.ts` to your own copy of `localSettings.ts` and set the mediawikiHost, port and wikiFallback.
+* Copy `config/localSettings.example.ts` to your own copy of `localSettings.ts` and set the `mediawikiHost`, `port` and `wikiFallback`.
-    The mediawikiHost should be set to you're devbox name without 'dev-' prefix.
+    The `mediawikiHost` should be set to you're devbox name without 'dev-' prefix.
-    WikiFallback is useful but is not obligatory.
+    The `wikiFallback` is useful but is not obligatory.

     File should look like this:
 ``` javascript